To meet your protection level requirements, you can deploy Oracle Database Firewall in monitoring only mode, or monitoring and blocking mode.

 Learn about the default rule that Oracle Database Firewall can apply in a firewall policy.

 The default rule in a firewall policy covers any remaining SQL that does not match any of the other policy rules that you define for a policy, such as rules for SQL statements, database objects, and so on.
-The default rule specifies the action that the database firewall applies for SQL that is not addressed in the whitelist or blacklist rules that you specify in your policy.
+The default rule specifies the action that the database firewall applies for SQL that is not addressed in the allowlist or blocklist rules that you specify in your policy.

 There are four categories of SQL analysis that Oracle Audit Vault and Database Firewall performs using the firewall policy.